Last Updated: 10/30/21 | October 30th, 2021

 Andrássy út 60, +36 (1) 374 26 00, terrorhaza.hu/en.
 Open Tuesday-Sunday 10am-6pm.
 Admission is 3,000 HUF.

-Heroe’s Square (Hosök Tere) is the largest square in Hungary.
-Here you’ll find statues of Hungarian kings and other historical figures, including the seven chiefs who led the Magyars (modern-day Hungarians) in the 9th century.
+Heroes’ Square (Hosök Tere) is the largest square in Hungary.
+Here there are statues of Hungarian kings and other historical figures, including the seven chiefs who led the Magyars (modern-day Hungarians) in the 9th century.
 The monument was built in 1896 to celebrate Hungary’s 1,000th anniversary and originally included Hapsburg monuments (as the Hapsburgs ruled the country at that time).
-The square is also home to the Millennium Monument, a large stone cenotaph dedicate to those who gave their life for Hungary’s independence.
+The square is also home to the Millennium Monument, a large stone cenotaph dedicated to those who gave their life for Hungary’s independence.

 There are a few islands on the Danube that you can visit to escape the city.
 The most popular is Margaret Island.
 It’s connected by the Margaret and Árpád Bridges and has a large park, swimming pools, and a musical fountain. Óbuda Island is known for its outdoor activities, including wakeboarding, jet skiing, and golf (there’s a driving range here).
-In August, they host the Sziget Festival of music and culture.
+In August, they host the Sziget Festival of music and culture, which brings in thousands of people.

 Born in 1874, Harry Houdini was a famous escape artist and illusionist.
 He was best known for his elaborate and sensational escape tricks, including escapes handcuffs, chains, and even a grave where he was buried alive!
 Born in Hungary, this is the only museum in Europe dedicated to the Budapest native.
 The museum, which requires you to solve a small mystery before you can even visit, is home to original Houdini props and pieces of memorabilia, as well as props from the Houdini film starring Adrien Brody.